 You’ve probably heard hundreds of times why you should visit Vietnam.
 And perhaps you’ve already visited this historically rich country.
-Have you fell in love with it yet?
-We were really skeptical about people, living conditions and country in general before stepping on Vietnamese land.
-The last thing on our mind was a thought about a possibility to settle down anywhere here.
+Have you fallen in love with it yet?
+We were really skeptical about people, living conditions, and country in general before stepping on Vietnamese land.
+The last thing on our mind was a thought about the possibility to settle down anywhere here.
 Why would we even want to move to Vietnam, right?

 The answers are simple and you’ll find them below.
 Take a look at the list of reasons why to move to Vietnam to get inspired.

 Why Move to Vietnam as a Digital Nomad, Expat, or Retiree

 I will start with this one because the Cost of Living is probably one of the main elements that we, people, are looking at when thinking to move abroad.
 It’s no news that living and traveling in Vietnam is very affordable.
 And it really is.

 You can rent a good quality studio or one-bedroom apartment anywhere here between 200-350 dollars.
 More spacious and luxurious flats will cost you more.
 Houses go between 500-800 dollars per month.

 When Mark and I were searching for a place to live in Nha Trang, Dalat, Da Nang, and Ho Chi Minh City we found many cool options.